armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

 ## HTTP/HTTPS Redirects

-You must enable HTTP/HTTPS redirects when your Spinnaker deployment fits the following description:
+You must enable HTTP/HTTPS redirects when your Armory deployment fits the following description:
-* TLS encryption for Deck (UI) and Gate (API) for Spinnaker
+* TLS encryption for Deck (UI) and Gate (API) for Armory
-* A load balancer (service, ingress, etc.) in front of your Deck/Gate that terminates TLS and forwards communications to the Spinnaker microservices.
+* A load balancer (service, ingress, etc.) in front of your Deck/Gate that terminates TLS and forwards communications to the Armory microservices.

 To enable redirects, complete the following steps: